 The varnish finish applied to an Element7 Benchmark floor is an environmentally friendly water-based varnish, cured and abraded between each of its 8-coat application.
 This varnish has inbuilt elasticity and therefore does not crack.

 The majority of our floors are specified with this finish as it is incredibly durable, easy to clean and requires the least maintenance.
-Cleaning is easy, use a damp cloth to spot clean, or a pH neutral wood floor soap solution to damp clean the whole floor.
-If the floor is subject to heavy traffic, a top-up revival solution can be domestically applied every 8 to 10 years, though in normal residential environments this is not necessary.
-This world-class 8-coat finish is exclusive to Element7, it lasts for decades, without the need for refinishing.
+Cleaning is easy, use a damp cloth to spot clean, or a pH neutral wood floor soap solution and flat mop to damp clean the whole floor.
+This world-class 8-coat finish is exclusive to Element7, it lasts for a lifetime, without the need for refinishing.

 An Element7 Coloured Floor

-Almost all colours, various shades of grey currently being popular, are best achieved using colour enhanced varnishes.
+Almost all colours are best achieved using colour enhanced varnishes.
 Our premium-plus 8 coat varnish finish is applied, as above, but with colour enhanced, not clear varnishes.
-The technical superiority of this colour finish system remains unparalleled.
 The colour match between an Element7 sample and the delivered floor is as good as it gets.
 There is absolutely no doubt that this process, exclusive to Element7, is the best way to apply colour for those seeking a lifetime colour finish.

 An Element7 Oil Finish